bpocallaghan/titan/README.md

 #### This version is under development.
 I am busy rewriting Titan and the Laravel Starter Project to be more robust and easier to maintain.

+A Laravel Website and Admin Framework for your everyday Websites build in Laravel.
 This project is the core framework for [Laravel Starter](https://github.com/bpocallaghan/laravel-admin-starter).

 ## Installation